tohya-ryu/vimrc/README.md

-# tohya-vimrc
+# vimrc
-my vimrc lol
+a copy of my .vimrc